Bully Poem by Richard Jarboe

 Why?
 Nobody can tell.

-Maybe it was low self esteem,
+Was it low self esteem,

-That made him so mean,
+That made him so mean?

-His outlook seems a little bleak,
+His outlook is bleak,

-Maybe that's why he wrongs the weak.
+So he wrongs the weak.

 It's better not to abuse the young,

-It's better not to crush the small,
+Try not to crush the small,

 Maybe not while they're in school,